So this weekend I wanted to configure storybook in a JS codebase that was using Meteor.JS, Flow, Eslint, React, Stylus, Babel.

 - There is no substitute for first principles thinking.

-- Expect it to be hard and remember that lots of worthy efforts are hard.
+- Expect it to be hard.
+Worthy goals are often hard.

 - Don’t keep doing the same thing without a hypothesis.
 That’s just programming by accident.